GravityKit/GravityView/readme.txt

 == Changelog ==

 = 1.1.2 =
-* Added: Extensions framework to allow for extensions to auto-update.
+* Added: Extensions framework to allow for extensions to auto-update
 * Fixed: Entries not displaying in Visual Composer plugin editor
 * Fixed: Allow using images as link to entry
 * Fixed: Updated field layout in Admin to reflect actual layout of listings (full-width title and subtitle above image)